Canada - Country Commercial Guide

 Leading Sub-Sectors

-Notable trends in the ICT sector in Canada for 2022 include:
+Notable trends in the ICT sector in Canada for 2023 include:

-• Robotics: As a result of the Covid-19 pandemic, there has been a huge shift toward automation across many industries.
+- Robotics: As a result of the Covid-19 pandemic, there has been a huge shift toward automation across many industries.
 This includes Robotic Process Automation (RPA), Robotics as a Service (RaaS), Autonomous Mobile Robots (AMRs) and multi-purpose robots & cobots.

-• AR/VR: AR/VR technology is transforming nearly every sector, especially the business one, creating improved shopping experiences, advancing education and training tools and offering solutions to remote workers.
+- AR/VR: AR/VR technology is transforming nearly every sector, especially the business one, creating improved shopping experiences, advancing education and training tools, and offering solutions to remote workers.

 Opportunities

 Cyber Security: According to a global threat research project by Carbon Black, cyber security threats are intensifying in Canada, with a large majority of organizations saying they have been the victim of cyber-attacks in the past 12 months.
 Thus, cyber security is one of the top concerns in government and enterprise organizations.
 Canada is now operating under the National Cyber Security Strategy.
 Released in 2018, National Cyber Security Action Plan (2019-2024) (NCSAP) provides funding for cyber security and outlines its implementation.
-Funding commenced in 2018 with US$382.6 million over 5 years and US$82 million ongoing.
+Funding commenced in 2018 with US$382.6 million over five years and US$82 million ongoing.
 This strategy comes as a response to the increase of cyber-attacks on government agencies and private corporations in Canada.
 New investments will allow Canadians to benefit from digital connections in a way that protects them and Canada’s digital infrastructure from cybercrime.
 These investments could also lead to significant purchases by the government.

 Artificial Intelligence (AI) – While Artificial Intelligence has been trending for the last decade, the use of AI combined with the real-time response and hyper-connectivity of 5G, is reinvigorating the possibilities for AI.
 AI is currently being implemented in a variety of industries to better predict demand, resource utilization and behavioral patterns.
 As AI gets closer to real-time data analysis, personalized needs will be met faster.